 Ice Skating at Somerset House

 What: Undoubtedly the prettiest and most iconic of London’s ice skating venues, the rink at Somerset House is large enough to spread your bambi limbs without knocking down a neighbour.
 Situated in the stunning 18th-century courtyard the venue also houses a Baileys Treat Bar and a pop-up lodge from Fortnum’s where you can recover from your exertions with a much-needed boozy hot choc.

 Bowling at All Star Lanes, White City

 What: On Christmas Eve, this popular party venue will be opening its doors from 11am-6pm to welcome in festive revellers for some friendly competition, food and drinks.
-With range of feast and bar packages to choose from there’s something to suit all budgets and appetites at All Star Lanes.
-Look out for their signature Christmas cocktails – the Chocolate Orange Martini is a decadent blend of chocolate liqueur, Cointreau, orange syrup, milk, cream, egg white, chocolate bitters and aromatic bitters.
+With a range of feast and bar packages to choose from there’s something to suit all budgets and appetites at All Star Lanes.
+Look out for some signature Christmas cocktails which have gone down a treat in previous years.

 Where: Westfield London shopping centre, W12 7FU

 What to drink on Christmas Eve

 For many people the Christmas Day hangover is just part and parcel (excuse the pun) of the big day.
 But even if you can’t face a sore head in the morning, a tipple at any of these pubs and bars could be just the ticket for getting you in the festive spirit before facing the onslaught of relatives.